SashaPatsel/coding-drills/node/fs-read/README.md

 In this exercise, you are given an empty prompt.js (where you will do your work), and a quotes.txt.

+You will only need to use the fs module and process.argv.

 The only names the user will be able to get quotes for are the ones included in quotes.txt.

 If the user inputs a name not found in the file, return the message "That person never said anything".